Welcome to Drake University!

 If I accept a work-study award, how do I get a job on campus?

-During the summer prior to your first semester at Drake University, you may have a work-study job assigned to you.
-During the timeframe of the Orientations, you may complete the student employment application online.
-The application process will be available through the last Orientation (or June 25).
-In August, you will receive an email to your Drake e-mail account indicating where you have have been assigned.
-You must then accept or decline the assignment.
-If you accept, your supervisor may contact you.
-If you decline, no other job will be assigned to you.
+For incoming 1st year students who are eligible for work-study as part of the financial plan, during the summer prior to the first semester at Drake University, a work-study job may be assigned.
+An online student employment application is available for incoming 1st year students to complete.
+This application process is available during the summer Orientation timeframe (or June 30).
+In August, students receive an email in the Drake e-mail account indicating where they have have been assigned.
+Students must accept or decline the assignment.
+If students accept, the supervisor may contact them.
+If students decline, no other job will be assigned.
+However, students could still obtain a job on campus, just not through the assignment process.

 I am not eligible for work-study on my award letter.
 Can I still work on campus?